Kunwar Viyogi

-Kunwar Viyogi (4 September 1940 – 2015), born Randhir Singh Jamwal, is the only Indian Air Force officer to have received the Sahitya Akademi Award for his long Dogri language poem titled "Ghar" in 1980.
+Kunwar Viyogi (4 September 1940 – 2015), born Randhir Singh Jamwal, was a poet, and the only Indian Air Force officer to have received the Sahitya Akademi Award, which was awarded in 1980 for his long Dogri language poem "Ghar."
 He used "Ghar" [Home] as a peg and strung together 238 four-lines verses embracing a wide variety of subjects and ideas and feelings into a long poem.
 He is also the youngest poet in the history of Sahitya Akademi to have received this honour.
 Viyogi is noted for introducing the sonnet, a relatively new and unexplored genre for Dogri writers, into Dogri literature.

 Early life

 Kunwar Viyogi was born on 4 September 1940 in the Samba district to Poorakh Singh Jamwal, who served as an inspector in the Jammu and Kashmir Police department.
-His mother, Pushpa Devi, was a home maker, and mother to five brothers and three sisters.
-Viyogi was the eldest.
+His mother, Pushpa Devi, was a homemaker, and mother to five brothers and three sisters, of which Kunwar was the eldest.
 Most of Viyogi's siblings served the country by either joining the army or the air force.
 All his sisters were married to defence officers.

 Viyogi's childhood was not tied to one place owing to his father's occupation.
 He grew up in Gaur Bajorian, Rajouri, Buddal, Kotli (presently in Pakistan), Jammu and Udhampur.
 He spent a major part of his life in Jammu's Fattu Chogan area and was inspired by poetry at the age of 13.
 He achieved acclaim for his work published in the magazines Khilona and Shamaa, contributing short stories.